Aston Martin DB5: DB5 convertible

 123 convertible DB5s were produced (also with bodies by Touring), though they did not carry the 'Volante' name until 1965.
 The convertible model was offered from 1963 to 1965.
-Originally only 19 of the 123 DB5 Convertibles made were left-hand drive.
-12 cars were originally fitted with a factory Vantage engine, and at least one further convertible was subsequently factory-fitted with a DB6 specification Vantage engine.
-A rare factory option (fitted by Works Service prior to customer delivery) was a steel removable hard top.
+Originally, only 19 of the 123 DB5 Convertibles made were left-hand drive.
+12 cars were originally fitted with a factory Vantage engine, and at least one further convertible was later factory-fitted with a DB6-specification Vantage engine.
+A rare factory option (fitted by Works Service prior to customer delivery) was a steel removable hardtop.

-From October 1965 to October 1966, Aston Martin used the last 37 of the Aston Martin DB5 chassis to make another convertible model.
+From October 1965 to October 1966, Aston Martin used the last 37 DB5 chassis to build another convertible model.
 These 37 cars were known as "Short Chassis" Volantes and were the first Aston Martins to carry the 'Volante' name.
-The "short" came from comparison with the subsequent DB6 which had a longer chassis, although when compared to the DB5 it was the same size.
+The "short" came from comparison with the subsequent DB6, which had a longer chassis, although it was the same size as the DB5.
 These cars differed from the DB5 convertible models in featuring DB6 split front and rear bumpers and Triumph TR4 rear lights, as also used on the DB6.